DJ LeMahieu Player Props: Yankees vs. Astros

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .235 with 17 doubles, two triples, eight home runs and 34 walks.
+- LeMahieu is batting .236 with 17 doubles, two triples, eight home runs and 35 walks.

-- In 66.7% of his 93 games this season, LeMahieu has picked up at least one hit.
-He's also had 15 multi-hit games.
+- LeMahieu is batting .263 during his last outings and is on a four-game hitting streak.

+- LeMahieu has picked up a hit in 63 of 94 games this year, with multiple hits 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.